NBDZ/dbnorm/README.md

 > - Visdbnorm ;
 *Visualization of drift across batch normalization*

 This function performs batch effect adjustment via three statistical models implemented in the dbnorm, namely two-stage procedure as described by Giordan (2013)[DOI 10.1007/s12561-013-9081-1] and/or empirical Bayes methods in two setting of parametric and non-parametric as described by Johnson et al.(2007) [PMID: 16632515] and in sva package by Leek et al.(2012)[PMID: 22257669].
-Meanwhile, the graphical inferences in the context of unsupervised learning algorithms create visual inspection to inform users about the spatial separation of the sample sets analyzed in the different analytical runs alongside the distribution of variables (features) in the raw and treated datasets.
-This function is suggested for less than 2k variables (features).
+Meanwhile, the graphical inferences in the context of unsupervised learning algorithms create visual inspection to inform users about the spatial separation of the sample sets analyzed in the different analytical runs alongside the distribution of features (variables) in the raw and treated datasets.
+This function is suggested for less than 2000 features (variables).

 - Value

-Graphical check such as **PCA** plot, **RLA** plot and **Scree** plot together with data frame of corrected data in *csv* format
+Graphical check such as **PCA** plot, **RLA** plot and **Scree** plot compiled into a PDF and three *csv* of datasets adjusted for batch effect via either of the models.
 ```
 ff<- data.frame(data[1],f]# frame the batch level with imputed matrix
 Visdbnorm(ff)